 Also, if you do use the “inhibitory” setting # 3 (pain), then you should wait for a minimum of 4 hours (6-8 hours is recommended) before stimulating the same site.
 Even more, if you use “inhibitory” on the spine, you could use “stimulatory” at the same session, but it should be done on a different part of her body like her hip joint, for example.

 - Treatment Schedule: Treat for 5 weeks with a 3-week break in between using setting # 1 (inflammation) and # 2 (healing) (both stimulatory).

 - The Treatment Length: Does not (and should not) exceed 15 procedures per treatment schedule, for example, 1 Procedure = any and all sessions completed in 1 day; regardless if you do “one” 5 Minute Session or “four” 5 Min Sessions.

-- Frequency of Procedures: Done daily (for this first 2 days to knock out the inflammation).
+- Frequency of Procedures: Done daily (for the first 2 days to knock out the inflammation).
 Then we do every other day for about the next week and then scale back to 2 days in between treatments.
 So the treatment length ends up being 5 weeks in total.